fauna/faunadb-js/README.md

 })
 ```

-## Knowing issues
+## Known issues

-### Using at Cloudflare workers
+### Using with Cloudflare Workers

-Cloudflare workers doesn't have XMLHttpRequest neither fetch in global scope,
+Cloudflare Workers has neither XMLHttpRequest nor fetch in global scope.
-therefore cross-fetch package unable to inject fetch and throw an error.
+Therefore, cross-fetch package is unable to inject fetch, and throws an error.
-fetch function is injected via closure, so workaround would be to pass
+fetch function is injected via closure, so the workaround would be to pass
-those fetch object to initiate FaunaDB client config.
-Cloudflare also doesn't support AbortController which terminate requests as well as streams.
-Here is workaround
+the fetch objects when initiating the FaunaDB client config.
+Cloudflare also
+doesn't support AbortController, which terminates requests as well as streams.
+Here is a workaround:

 ```javascript
 const c = new faunadb.Client({